Back to Blog

 posts_search — Filters the WHERE clause of the search SQL.
 This is where you control what matches a search query.

-These hooks are the reason WordPress's plugin ecosystem works so well for search — any plugin can replace search behavior without modifying core files, your theme, or other plugins.
+These hooks are why WordPress's plugin ecosystem works so well for search — any plugin can replace search behavior without modifying core files, your theme, or other plugins.

 How Queryra Uses These Hooks

-Queryra's WordPress plugin intercepts the search flow at three points:
+Queryra's WordPress plugin intercepts the search flow at two points:

-When WordPress detects a search, Queryra's plugin fires on pre_get_posts.
-It takes the search query string, sends it to the Queryra API, and receives back an ordered list of post IDs with relevance scores.
+When WordPress detects a search, the plugin fires on pre_get_posts.
+It takes the search query string, sends it to the Queryra API, and receives back an ordered list of post IDs ranked by semantic relevance.
+The IDs are cached for the rest of the request lifecycle so the API isn't called twice.

 }